The Ultimate Guide to the Best Homemade Chicken Noodle Soup

 The Process: Building Flavor, Layer by Layer

-3. Simmering: Add your roasted bones, herbs, and spices to the pot.
+3. Simmering: Add your roasted bones, herbs, & spices to the pot.
 Cover everything with cold water.
 Bring the mixture to a slow, gentle simmer.
 Do not let it boil vigorously; a slow simmer allows the flavors to meld without making the broth cloudy.

 5. Patience is a Virtue: Allow your broth to simmer for at least 3-4 hours, or even longer for a more intense flavor.
-The longer it simmers, the more nutrients and flavor it extracts from the bones.
+The longer it simmers, the more nutrients & flavor it extracts from the bones.

-Building the Bowl: Ingredients and Technique
+Building the Bowl: Ingredients & Technique

 10000100303558745398172555492